-In order to improve the prediction quality we use a handcrafted feature map as an additional step before applying PCA.
-In particular we will use the so called Histogram of Oriented Gradients (HOG), which became quite popular after the well-received experiments by Dalal and Triggs [2] were published.
-Before we explain what HOG is we take a quick ex-course into computer vision.
+To improve the prediction quality, we use a handcrafted feature map as an additional step before applying PCA.
+In particular, we will use the so-called Histogram of Oriented Gradients (HOG), which became quite popular after the well-received experiments by Dalal and Triggs [2] were published.
+Before we explain what HOG is we take a quick excourse into computer vision.

 A very common tool in computer vision are image gradients.
 Starting from the difference quotient we can define a gradient for images by using a discrete approximation.
-Let $\mathbf{I} \in \mathbb{R}^{h \times w}$ be a matrix representing an image.
-The entries of the matrix shall be gray-scale values.
-We can compute the partial derivatives in y- and x-direction by using a centered difference quotient, for example
+Let $\mathbf{I} \in \mathbb{R}^{h \times w}$ be a matrix representing one color channel of an image.
+The entries of the matrix represent pixel values for this color.